-The Alliance Against Intoxicated Motorists invites anyone who has experienced loss or injury due to the actions of a drunk driver to attend our self-help group.
-The group meets at Christ Church of Oak Brook at 7:30 PM on the fourth Tuesday of every month.
-For more information contact Twyla Blakely at 630-941-8704 or 847-240-0027 ext.
-12.
+The Alliance Against Intoxicated Motorists invites anyone who has experienced loss or injury due to a drunk driver and/or distracted driver to attend our self-help grief group.

-The purpose of our meetings is to help victims of drunk driving crashes recover emotionally, spiritually, physically and psychologically from their loss.
+The purpose of our meetings is to help victims of impaired driving crashes recover emotionally, spiritually, physically and mentally from their loss.

-Grief group topics change from month to month Some of the topics we have covered are: surviving the holidays, how our grieving has affected our loved ones, journaling, coping skills, dealing with our anger, and how do we keep memories of our loved ones alive.
-At the end of each meeting time is allowed for individuals or families to share stories with one another.
-Once a year a pizza party is held at a local restaurant, this is a wonderful opportunity for families to relax, share stories and fellowship.
+Grief group topics change from month to month.
+Some of the topics we have covered are: surviving the holidays, how our grieving has affected our loved ones, journaling, coping skills, dealing with our anger, and how do we keep memories of our loved ones alive.